Brainstorming is one of the most effective ways for people to problem solve, generate ideation across teams, and innovate.

 Crowdstorming is best used as a method for solving a problem, yet “naming contests” are typically geared towards building conversation and engagement.
 As a result, such contests often end in failures, most often due to a lack of guidance and no true centralized goal for people to get on-board with.

-For those who have never carried out a crowdstorming campaign before, this can be easier said than done.
+For those who have never carried out a crowdstorming campaign before, here’s some helpful tips to get you started.

-- Clarify Your Question / Problem – Every solution starts with a problem, which is in many ways why crowdstorming exists in the first place.
-Clarifying the question or problem that you’re seeking a solution to will help to streamline your crowdstorming campaign, as well as make it easier for a crowd to offer ideas and feedback.
-If your pool of individuals doesn’t understand the issue at hand, after all, they’re going to have an exceptionally hard time providing you with useful information.
+- Clarify your question / problem – Every solution starts with a problem, which is why crowdstorming exists in the first place.
+Identify the question or problem first.
+This will help streamline your collaborative brainstorming campaign and make it easier for a crowd to offer ideas and feedback.
+If your pool of individuals do not understand the issue, they will not have an effective way to provide feedback.

-- Come Up with a Reward – While you might be lucky enough to stumble upon individuals who are willing to provide you with feedback without expecting anything at all in return, you’ll have a much better chance of eliciting great ideas if there is a reward in place for candidates who have the best input.
-This can range from money to attention and everything in between, and the “right” reward will depend upon your industry, the crowd you poll and other factors.
+- Come up with a reward – In some cases, you might be lucky to have a pool of individuals who are willing to provide feedback without expecting anything.
+In most cases, you’ll have a much better chance of eliciting great ideas if there is a reward for candidates with the best input.
+This can range from gift cards to swag bags, and the “right” reward will depend upon your industry, the crowd you poll and other factors.
 Make the reward known ahead of time whenever possible.

-- Choose Your Croudsourcing software platform – We have you covered here with our Communifire platform (shameless plug).
-However, there are plenty of other options out there if you do a simple google search.
+- Choose your collaboration software – We have you covered here with our Axero platform (shameless plug).
+However, there are many other options out there if you do a simple google search.

-- Recruit Your Crowd – Choose carefully when recruiting a crowd to work with.
-It could be as diverse as the general public, which works great for large firms.
-Smaller companies, on the other hand, may do best by starting out with internal crowdstorming, or perhaps turning to a targeted subset of the community.
-Every type of crowd will elicit a different type of response, so keep this in mind when choosing who to work with.
+- Recruit your crowd – Be selective when recruiting a crowd.
+It could be super diverse, like general public, which works great for large firms.
+Smaller companies, may want to start out with internal crowdstorming, or a targeted subset of the community.
+Every type of crowd will elicit a different type of response, so keep this in mind when choosing a group.

-- Narrow it Down – Once you’ve been inundated with ideas and information, take the time to sort through it all and determine which ideas are the most viable.
+- Narrow it down – Once you’ve been inundated with ideas and information, take the time to sort through it all and determine which ideas are the most viable.
 This can be a time-consuming process, but there’s nothing more important than delivering on your promises and following the process through to the very end.
-You may want to work with a group of individuals at this stage of the game, as it can be overwhelming to make such decisions on your own.
+Consider creating a project group to filter through responses—it can be overwhelming!

-- Deliver the Goods – The key to an effective crowdstorming campaign typically comes in at the very end of the process.
+- Deliver the goods – The key to an effective crowdstorming campaign comes in at the end of the process.
 If you ever wish to work with a crowd again, you’ve got to deliver on the promises you’ve made.
 This means more than simply giving up those rewards you set in place early on, however — you’ve got to bring the ideas that you’ve chosen to life.
-If a crowdstorming campaign fails, it’s typically because the products, services or plans discussed throughout the process don’t actually get put into action, which basically means the entire campaign was a waste of time, energy and money.
-Whatever you do, don’t allow your business to fall into this category.
+If a crowdstorming campaign fails, it’s typically because the products, services or plans discussed throughout the process don’t actually get put into action, which basically means the entire collaborative brainstorming campaign was a waste of time, energy, and money.
+Whatever you do, do not allow your business to fall into this category.

-Social intranet software is one of the most effective technological developments to affect the professional world in years.
-It allows firms to communicate not only internally, but externally with customers and partners as well.
+Intranet software is one of the most effective technological developments to impact the professional world.
+It allows firms to communicate not only internally, but externally with customers and partners.

-Since it can be used as a platform for customer support, it should come as no surprise that this type of software can also serve as an excellent jumping-off point for businesses that are looking to conduct a crowdstorming campaign.
+Since it can be used as a platform for customer support, it should come as no surprise that this type of software can also serve as an excellent platform for businesses that are looking to conduct a crowdstorming or ideation campaign.

-Social intranet software works best for crowdstorming when used on a targeted level, where a business might invite a specific subset of individuals to join an online community and thus begin offering ideas and feedback.
+Modern intranet software works best for crowdstorming when used on a targeted level, where a business might invite a specific subset of individuals to join an online community and share ideas and feedback.

-The beauty of using social intranet software for this reason is that it allows people to communicate back and forth with one another, creating a true conversation rather than a collection of random ideas.
-Because new ideas can come from having such a discussion, the process can often be expedited, saving money for the organization and time for the crowd being polled.
+The beauty of using intranet software for this reason is that it allows people to communicate back and forth with one another, creating a true conversation rather than a collection of random ideas.
+Because new ideas can come from dialogue, the process can be expedited, saving money for the organization and time for the crowd being polled.